tschultz84/climate_analyzer_ts/README.md

 StationLoader is a class.
 After you run StationLoader, the following object attributes are available.
 * StationLoader.closest_stations is a list of the weather stations closest to the point lat ,lon, values, along with their index numbers, names, locations, and distances from point.
 * StationLoader.name_closest_station and self.id_closest_station are strings that are respectively the name and ID of the closest weather station meeting data requirements (see below) to point.
+* StationLoader.st_latlon contains the latitude and longitude of the weather station as al ist: [lat,lon]
 * StationLoader.miles_from_ref is the distance, in miles, of the closest weather station meeting data requirements
 * StationLoader.station_data is a Nx7 numpy array that is the key returned attribute of interest.